NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 - Floating the albedo (option ``--float-albedo``) can introduce instability and divergence, it should be avoided unless obvious albedo variation is seen in the images.
+See :numref:`sfs_albedo` for a longer discussion.

 - Floating the cameras in SfS should be avoided, as bundle adjustment does a better job.
 Floating the exposures was shown to produce